sesaba23/iccg-team-red/README.md

  * Added some gems to Gemfile
  * First deployment to Heroku with "Hello word!"
  * you can check in: http://iccg-team-red-preview.herokuapp.com/

+ 08/22/2017
+  * Sign-up and login funcionality works.
+Needs texts revision and some improvements